What you would learn about the first 10 days of Dhul Hijjah:

 Further Reading: How to repent sincerely: Step by Step guide

-Learn the conduct and Act of Worship for that time of the year.
+Learn the conduct and act of worship for this time of the year

 However, there are some preferable deeds to perform during these days, or on some of them.
 They are as follows: